 By Kelsey McElrath, Jewelers Mutual Insurance Company

 Does spring give you a sudden urge to clean everything – including your jewelry?
-Before you reach for the toothpaste or chemical-laden jewelry cleaner, check out Jewelers Mutual Insurance Company’s do’s and don’ts to make sure your DIY cleaning isn’t causing potential risk to your treasured jewelry pieces.
+Before you reach for the toothpaste or chemical-laden jewelry cleaner, check out Jewelers Mutual Group’s do’s and don’ts to make sure your DIY cleaning isn’t causing potential risk to your treasured jewelry pieces.

 DO read the labels on jewelry cleaning supplies.
-Some chemicals can be damaging to certain metals and gemstones.
+Some chemicals in jewelry cleaner can be damaging to certain metals and gemstones.

 DO use warm water, mild dish soap and a soft bristle toothbrush to get in hard-to-reach areas.